-The US immigration process can be highly frustrating, and processing times are unpredictable.
-It can take weeks to months to file an immigration case and to receive confirmation that your case is processing.
+The US immigration process can be highly frustrating, and to add to it, processing times are very unpredictable.
+It can take weeks to months to file an immigration case and to receive confirmation from the US immigration agency that your case is processing.
 Once your application is in processing, it can take months to years to receive a final decision on your case.
-Even then, it can be very difficult to get a clear answer on where your application stands.
-Here, we discuss what your options are if your immigration case is taking longer than normal.
+Even then, it cannot be easy to get a clear answer about where your application stands.
+Below, we discuss your options if your immigration case takes longer than usual.

-Check to see if your case is within normal case processing time.
+Is your case within the normal case processing time?

 What do I do if my case is outside normal processing times?

-If you have checked the processing of your case against normal processing times, and it is outside normal processing times, you can take the following steps.
+If you have checked the processing of your case against regular processing times, and it is outside regular processing times, you can take the following steps.
 Make sure to have your receipt notice, receipt number, and the details of your case handy:

 - Call a USCIS Customer Service Representative.
-You can call a customer service representative at USCIS.
-This process can be a very frustrating experience and can take a lot amount of time.
+You can call a USCIS customer service representative.
+This process can be very frustrating and can take a lot of time.
 The typical USCIS customer service representative is not able to answer detailed questions, and the information they provide is often the same as you already have received by mail or through the online case status.
 Calling USCIS is a step that should be taken as it can lead to notifying the officer handling your case of the inquiry.

 - Outside the United States – Call 1-212-620-3418